Prospective Student Accessibility Information

-Typical accommodations may include alternate testing arrangements (extended time, quiet location, use of a word processor), access to an electronic textbook or a copy of class notes.
+Typical accommodations may include alternative testing arrangements (extended time, quiet location, use of a word processor), access to an electronic textbook or a copy of class notes.

-Exam proctoring and sharing of class notes are provided by students and residence directors under the supervision of the coordinator of disability services.
+Exam proctoring and sharing of class notes are provided by students and residence directors under the supervision of the coordinator of student accessibility services.

 Writing Center tutors provide assistance with all writing assignments, and the Math Center tutors provide assistance with most math courses, as well as some computer science, statistics (including economics and psychology), chemistry, and physics courses.

 Tutoring services are free of charge to all Fisher students.
-To make an appointment, visit TutorTrac.
 "Walk-ins" are welcome but subject to consultant availability.
 The Centers are located on the top floor of the Golisano Academic Gateway.

-Peer tutoring in other 100 and 200 level courses is also available free of charge through the Center for Academic Affairs and Support Services.
+Peer tutoring in other 100 and 200 level courses is also available free of charge through the Center for Career and Academic Planning.